-Physical Activity, Nutrition and Health - Foundation Degree
+Physical Activity, Health and Nutrition - Foundation Degree

 Course Code: TH1HE172

 UCAS Code: CC69

 Our pioneering Foundation Degree Physical Activity, Health and Nutrition gives you the chance to transform your passion for exercise and healthy eating into career roles that allow you to make a real difference to people’s lives.
 You will explore the importance of physical activity and nutrition in preventing and managing disease as well as promoting optimal health and wellbeing at all stages of life.
 Throughout the course you will draw on the latest scientific evidence and research to underpin your work.